The Nash-Williams orientation theorem for graphs with countably many ends: Immersions of finite graphs of prescribed connectivity

 We picture this as follows: Starting from a family of boundary linked sets as illustrated on the left, we carefully connect pairs of edges by edge-disjoint paths in $G$ (each represented by an additional edge in $H$) until -- for boundary-linked components with odd boundary -- there are 3 edges left, which we connect via edge-disjoint paths to a vertex in $X$ resulting in a vertex of degree $3$ in $H$, as pictured on the right (in the immersed graph, $x$ might have a larger, odd degree).

 In order to make this precise, we need to introduce the lifting operation pioneered by Lov{\'a}sz \cite{lovasz1976some}, Mader \cite{mader1978reduction} and Frank \cite{frank}.
-Let $G=(V+s,E)$ be a finite multigraph, i.e. parallel edges are allowed but no loops. \emph{Lifting} two distinct edges $sx,sy$ incident with $s$ means deleting them and adding instead a new edge $xy$ (possibly parallel to existing edges between $x$ and $y$).
+Let $G=(V+s,E)$ be a finite graph. \emph{Lifting} two distinct edges $sx,sy$ incident with $s$ means deleting them and adding instead a new edge $xy$ (possibly parallel to existing edges between $x$ and $y$).
+If $x=y$, we delete the resulting loop.

-The local edge-connectivity, i.e. the maximum number of edge-disjoint paths between two vertices $x$ and $y$ in $G$, is denoted by $\lambda_G(x,y)$.
 A \textit{target connectivity} is a function $\tau$, whose values are non-negative integers, such that $\tau(x,y)\leq \lambda_{G}(x,y)$ for any two vertices $x$ and $y$ in $G$.
-Suppose $G=(V+s,E)$ is a finite multigraph.
-A pair of edges incident with $s$ is called \emph{$\tau$-admissible} if after lifting them, we obtain a graph $G'$ such that $\lambda_{G'}(x,y) \geq \tau(x,y)$ for all $x,y \in V$.
-The corresponding \emph{lifting graph} $L(G,s,\tau)$ is the graph whose vertices are the edges incident with $s$, where two of them are adjacent if and only if they form a $\tau$-admissible pair.
+Suppose $G=(V+s,E)$ is a finite graph.
+A pair of edges incident with $s$ is called \emph{$\tau$-admissible} if after lifting them, we obtain a graph $G'$ such that $\lambda_{G'}(x,y) \geq \tau(x,y)$ for all $x,y \in V$. {When the target connectivity $\tau$ is understood from the context, we simply write \emph{admissible}, and we say that an edge is \emph{liftable} with another edge if the pair is admissible.} The corresponding \emph{lifting graph} $L(G,s,\tau)$ is the graph whose vertices are the edges incident with $s$, where two of them are adjacent if and only if they form a $\tau$-admissible pair.

-In \cites{thomassen2016orientations, ok2016liftings, assem2022analysis}, the lifting graph was studied for $k$-edge-connected multi-graphs and constant target function $\tau \equiv k$.
+In \cites{thomassen2016orientations, doi:10.1137/S0895480199364483, ok2016liftings, assem2022analysis}, the lifting graph was studied for $k$-edge-connected graphs and constant target function $\tau \equiv k$.
 In the context of Theorem~\ref{immersion}, however, we have a prescribed vertex set $A$ and several (dummy) vertices for which, one after another, we want to lift edges in order to find the desired immersion.
 In this context, we are interested only in preserving the edge-connectivity $2k$ for vertices in $A$.
 But this requirement can easily be modelled in terms of a target function $\tau$.
 Indeed, define

 Now our proof relies on the following structural result on the lifting graph, which fine tunes the methods from \cite{assem2022analysis,ok2016liftings}.